 La Hacienda Real

-A local favorite for decades La Hacienda Real is the place to go if you are looking for a great steakhouse.
-There are various locations in Guatemala City but my favorite, and the original one, is the restaurant located in La Zona Viva (zone 10).
+A local favorite for decades, La Hacienda Real is the place to go if you are looking for a great steakhouse.
+There are various locations in Guatemala City, but my favorite (and original) is the restaurant in La Zona Viva (zone 10).

 La Cocina De La Señora Pu

-Located in a back street in Guatemala City’s historic district La Cocina de La Señora Pu is easy to miss.
-The tiny restaurant sits less than 20 people with most of the seats on a bar around an open kitchen where La Señora Pu dressed in traditional mayan garb cooks the meals on a four-burner stove.
+Located in a back street in Guatemala City’s historic district, La Cocina de La Señora Pu is easy to miss.
+The tiny restaurant sits less than 20 people.
+Most seats are around an open kitchen where La Señora Pu, dressed in traditional Mayan garb, cooks the meals on a four-burner stove.

 At La Cocina de La Señora Pu, you will not find the traditional Guatemalan recipes.
 Instead, you will be in for a unique gastronomic experience of ancestral origins.
 After investigating the Mayan cuisine, Rosa Pu (an anthropologist) set out to recuperate Mayan dishes.
 According to the restaurant’s website, she created 21 new recipes that “have an indisputable Mayan identity.”

 I would describe the food as a fusion of authentic Mayan ingredients and flavors with an international infusion attributed to Rosa Pu’s time living in Paris.
 The menu is on a chalkboard on the wall.
 The dishes all have Mayan names like Jok’om ixim / Duck to the taste of king Kaib’il B’alam, Jok’om sikil / Chicken in sikil, Porom / Pigeon porom, and Q’ab’arel / Rooster b’oj.